vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD05_LAB_MANUAL.md

     | binding | netTcpBinding |
     | contract | BlueYonder.BookingService.Contracts.IBookingService |

-5. In the **config** file, add a connection string to the local SQL Express.
+5. In the **App.config** file, add a connection string to the local SQL Express.

    ```cs
         <connectionStrings>